-The MiniPlex-42 is a four-channel NMEA multiplexer, enabling the connection of multiple NMEA-0183 instruments to each other and a computer.
-Available are four NMEA inputs (listener-ports), two NMEA outputs (talker-ports) and one RS-232 port for connection with a computer.
-The multiplexer offers many features for manipulating incoming NMEA data like sentence filtering, real time mode, talker ID modification and SeaTalk to NMEA translation in order to read data from Raymarine instruments like the ST40, ST50 and ST60 series.
+The MiniPlex-BT is a four-channel NMEA multiplexer, enabling the connection of multiple NMEA-0183 instruments to each other and a computer.
+Available are four NMEA inputs (listener-ports), two NMEA outputs (talker-ports), a serial port (RS-232) and a Bluetooth interface for a wireless connection with a computer or PDA (Personal Digital Assistant, like Windows CE PDA's or Palm PDA's).
+Connection of an AIS receiver or transponder communicating at 38400 baud is also supported The multiplexer offers many features for manipulating incoming NMEA data like sentence filtering, real time mode, talker ID modification and SeaTalk to NMEA translation in order to read data from Raymarine instruments like the ST40, ST50 and ST60 series.